MSALab-PKU/MSALab-PKU.github.io/content/authors/xtli/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Xiangtai is a research scientist at Tiktok, Singapore.
-He received the Ph.D. degree from Peking University in 2022.
-He worked as a Research Fellow in S-Lab, a member of the Multimedia Laboratory of NTU (MMLab@NTU) at Nanyang Technological University in 2023.
-His research interests include computer vision and machine learning with a focus on scene understanding, segmentation, video understanding and multi-modal learning.
-Several of his works have been published in top-tier conferences and journals.
-He serves as a regular reviewer for top-tier conferences and journals, including CVPR, ICCV, ICLR, NeurIPS, T-PAMI, and IJCV.

 interests:
 - Artificial Intelligence